On Our Backs: Operations

+Background

+On Our Backs was one of the few sex-positive lesbian magazines that were being published at the time; the others being Bad Attitude, which lasted from 1984 to 2006; and Lesbian Contradiction, which lasted from 1982 to 1994.

+On Our Backs was known for its "fleshy photos," according to gender studies philosopher Judith Butler.
+It was meant to represent the perceived lesbian experience and the political atmosphere in mainstream culture.
+It was situated within the lesbian sex wars.

 End of publication and availability online

-H.A.F.'s publication of On Our Backs and its sister publication, Girlfriends, both ceased publication in March 2006 after being bought out by the publishers of Velvetpark Magazine.
-Reveal Digital, a digital publisher, digitized issues of On Our Backs from July 1984 to December 2004; however, due to concerns regarding access by minors and contributor privacy, the scans were removed (at least temporarily) from Reveal Digital's Independent Voices collection.
+HAF.'s publications of On Our Backs and its sister publication, Girlfriends, both ceased in March 2006 after being bought out by the publishers of Velvetpark Magazine.
+Reveal Digital, a JSTOR-hosted digital collection, digitized issues of On Our Backs from July 1984 to December 2004; however, due to concerns regarding access by minors and contributor privacy, the scans were removed from Reveal Digital's Independent Voices collection.